Oaxaca en la historia y en el mito: Disease conquered Oaxaca and Mesoamerica

 The Conquest brought new diseases to Mesoamerica.
-Childhood diseases” like measles and mumps were unknown in Mesoamerica so people were not saved by “herd immunity.”
+Childhood diseases" like measles and mumps were not present n Mesoamerica before the Conquest, so indigenous people were not saved by "herd immunity."
 On the other hand, the invaders had built up resistance to diseases like smallpox, typhus as well as others and therefore Cortes and his men were not normally infected while the diseases raged among the Indigenous population.

-An estimated population of twenty million, declined to two million over a period of 100 years—representing 90% of the population.
+In all of New Spain, an estimated population of twenty million, declined to two million over a period of 100 years—representing a horrendous 90% of the population.
 Epidemics started with smallpox in 1520 and continued for decades and.
 In waves of illness, Mesoamericans died of smallpox, typhus, influenza, measles, bubonic plague, cholera, malaria, tuberculosis, mumps, yellow fever, pertussis. and cocoliztli.
 Records indicate that the Oaxaca area suffered 19 epidemics.

+Twelve kilometers from Oaxaca, in Cuilápam, in 1526 population totaled 13,000; and in 1570 6,000 and in 1584 only 2,500.

-Cocoliztli (Nahuatl for "pest”) caused epidemics in 1545 and 1576 appears to have been transmitted by rodent hosts and aggravated by the worst drought in five hundred years.
+Cocoliztli (Nahuatl for "pest") caused epidemics in 1545 and 1576 appears to have been transmitted by rodent hosts and aggravated by the worst drought in five hundred years.
 For the natives, poor living conditions and harsh treatment under the encomiendo system left people increasingly vulnerable to the waves of disease.

 The impact of losing 80-90 percent of your population is beyond imagination.
 Leadership annihilated.
 Economy destroyed.
-Religion, communities, families obliterated.
+Religion, communities and families obliterated.
 In addition, after looting the Mesoamerican treasures, the Spaniards imposed Christianity, European values and laws, as well as a capitalist economy, designed to benefit the conquerors.
-And thus, completely undermined the foundations of the Mesoamerican way of life.
+And thus, the conquerors undermined the foundations of the Mesoamerican way of life.
+Nevertheless even today many Mexicans are connected to their indigenous roots through their languages, food and festivals and other cultural expressions.

-Anther type of disease, human depravity, plagued Oaxaca and other parts of Mexico.
-This behavior combined with the disease and other factors listed above further undermined the prehispanic way of life.
-The first mayor of Oaxaca, Juan Peláez de Barrio was a particularly bad actor, as examined by INAH historian Manuel Esparaza in The Founding of the City of Oaxaca (1529-1531), A History of Sex, Greed, Torture and Death.
-(1).
-The mayor might be the man on horseback depicted in the image of an Indigenous person being beaten.
-(16-3).
-This image is from the mural by Garcia Bustos.
-His year and a half as mayor, before citizen locked him up, was marked by with sex, greed, torture and death.
-The book cited above is based on nine hundred pages of reports from two judicial proceedings against Peláez de Barrio.